SomeoneElseOSM/SomeoneElse-map/about.md

 ## Is this map accurate?

 This data that this map uses is all added by contributors to the [OpenStreetMap](https://www.openstreetmap.org/) project .
 In some areas it'll be significantly better than commercial or governmental alternatives, but in other places (with fewer OSM contributors) it won't be as good.
-As with all maps, it may contain erors - because of that please don't infer that you have a legal right to do anything or go anywhere based on information shown on this map.
+As with all maps, it may contain errors - because of that please don't infer that you have a legal right to do anything or go anywhere based on information shown on this map.
+In particular, the "No vis paths" layer includes things that might be "a way to get up a mountain" but may not be an obvious "path".
 Also note that a particular route (e.g. [here](https://map.atownsend.org.uk/maps/map/map.html#zoom=17&lat=54.073544&lon=-2.13134)) may be safe to travel along at some times but not others (e.g. when a river is in spate), or only with suitable equipment.
 Your safety and that of those with you is your responsibility.

 ## Is this map up to date?